Equipment for members to borrow

 day of the week (the 'second Friday every month'

 concept) - a few other groups meeting more frequently

 *Some groups meet in homes, some in larger venues

 *The majority but not necessarily all other speakers

 are drawn from within the groups

 *Anyone can set up a new group (and will get help)

 *There are also regional workshops and

-are simple and it's not expensive
+*The criteria for membership are simple and it's not expensive

 Application form here